The cap table: What is it and why do I need one?

 Contents

-A cap table (short for capitalisation table) details who has ownership in a company.
+A capitalisation table (cap table or captable for short) details who has ownership in a company.

 A good cap table clearly outlines who has shares, how many shares they have and the value of those shares.